cose-wg/cose-hash-sig/draft-ietf-cose-hash-sig.md

 depend on discrete logarithm and factoring cannot be depended upon.

-If large-scale quantum computers are ever built, these computers will be able to break many of the public-key cryptosystems currently in use.
-A post-quantum cryptosystem {{PQC}} is a system that is secure against quantum computers that have more than a trivial number of quantum bits (qubits).
-It is open to conjecture when it will be feasible to build such computers; however, RSA, DSA, ECDSA, and EdDSA are all vulnerable if large-scale quantum computers come to pass.
+If large-scale quantum computers are ever built, these computers will have more than a trivial number of quantum bits (qubits) and they will be able to break many of the public-key cryptosystems currently in use.
+A post-quantum cryptosystem {{PQC}} is a system that is secure against against such large-scale quantum computers.
+It is open to conjecture when it will be feasible to build such computers; however, RSA {{RFC8017}}, DSA {{DSS}}, ECDSA {{DSS}}, and EdDSA {{RFC8032}} are all vulnerable if large-scale quantum computers come to pass.

 Since the HSS/LMS signature algorithm does not depend on the difficulty of discrete logarithm or factoring, the HSS/LMS signature algorithm is considered to be post-quantum secure.
-The use of HSS/LMS hash-based signatures to protect software update distribution, perhaps using the format that is being specified by the IETF SUIT Working Group, will allow the deployment of software that implements new cryptosystems.
+The use of HSS/LMS hash-based signatures to protect software update distribution will allow the deployment of future software that implements new cryptosystems.
+By deploying HSS/LMS today, authentication and integrity protection of the future software can be provided, even if advances break current digital signature mechanisms.

 ##Terminology {#terms}